pranavraja/jira-py/README.md

 Credentials are stored in a plain-text config file in `~/.jira.cfg` with `600` permissions, so they can only be read by you (similar to the approach that the `svn` command line client takes).

+If you need to change the credentials or API details, just remove the `~/.jira.cfg` file and next time you run a query you will be prompted to update it.

 # API

 The main API is in `lib/jira.py`.
 The file is well-commented with examples on how to use the API.
 Note that the API will probably change around a lot as I just started this.